MrMcSnail/FUN-March-23/katas-additional-main/parseHexInt/parseHexInt.md

 # Parse Hexadecimal Integer

-In this kata, you need to complete the function `parseHexInt` which takes a hexadecimal number, such as F8, and returns the same number expressed in the decimal numerical sytem.
+In this kata, you need to complete the function `parseHexInt` which takes a hexadecimal number, such as F8, and returns the same number expressed in the decimal numerical system.

 To read more about the Hexadecimal numerical system, see some of the following links: